 Statement

 Upon return to work an employee claiming sick leave may be required, at the Executive Director’s request, to file a personal statement or a certificate of a physician stating that the employee was ill or that the employee was absent for the purpose of attending to a member of the immediate family who was ill.
-However, after two (2) consecutive days of illness, a doctor's statement shall be required.
+If more than two (2) consecutive workdays are missed due to illness, a doctor’s statement may be required for the full length of the absence.

 Sick Leave Donations